alexeygumirov/pandoc-for-pdf-how-to/README.md

 Additional useful options of the **pandoc** command are:

 - `--listings`: It creates nice presentation of the raw code (like shell code or programming code).
+- `--columns`: Specify length of lines in characters.
+This affects text wrapping in the generated source code (see --wrap).
+It also affects calculation of column widths for plain text tables.
 - `--number-section`: Automatically creates enumerated headers.
 - `--default-image-extension`: If you want Pandoc to insert only one type of images, e.g. PNG, then you shall add `--default-image-extension png` in the command line.